Borgerod/ProSpector/README.md

    - [X] Add function that detects googles "search-suggestion", parse & extract
    - [ ] replace "replace if row exsist" function with an update function
    - [X] make phone_verification-backend
+   - [ ] integrate phone_verification-backend to fast-api-server
+   - [ ] make sure if you need an if statement to restrict to one account pr phone number

      Extractor Optimization:
       ''' Use practises from "clean code" to optimize and objectify the code
        - [X] Refine Extractor in Google.py